ziwer1/yuglify/clone.md

 `npm version patch -m 'update package version'`

-*This command will update the version no. in package.json, create a commit and add a git tag to it with that version no.*
+*This command will update the version no. in package.json and make a commit.*

-### 6. login on the npm cli
+### 6. Login on the npm cli

 `npm login`